nextflow-io/nextflow/docs/script.rst

 Regular expression support is imported from Java.
 Java's regular expression language and API is documented in the `Pattern Java documentation <http://download.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html>`_.

+You may also be interested in this post `Groovy: Don't Fear the RegExp <http://naleid.com/blog/2008/05/19/dont-fear-the-regexp>`_.

 String replacements
 --------------------